haberdashPI/Weber.jl/docs/src/start.md

 After running the experiment on yourself, let's walk through the parts of this experiment piece-by-piece.

-!!! note "User Interface Annoyances"
+!!! note "Juno User Interface"

      Unfortunately, there are some annoyances to using Weber from Atom.
 In particular, if the console is not open, you may sit there waiting while nothing happens. **Make sure the Julia console is open**.
-Input will be requested from you in this console. **Make sure you input your responses on the appropriate line**.
-The current Juno tool for reading input is a little finicky, and you may find that you have to change the location of your cursor so it is next to the little icon of a page.
+Input will be requested from you in this console.
+Read the instructions to **make sure you input your responses on the appropriate line**.

 # Read Experiment Parameters